OVERVIEW

 Bode's "Law" - more correctly the Titius-Bode relationship - was an

-ad hoc scheme for approximating mean planetary distances that was
+ad hoc scheme for approximating mean planetary distances

 1871.
 The " law " later failed in the cases of the outermost